asartem/CoffeeMachine/CoffeeMachine/ReadMe.md

 ### Will this code be shown to the client?

 Assume yes.
 Should also help us in reducing the time by clients evaluating profiles.

+### Solution
+The JWT token authentication was implemented.
+User with right token and role should be used for some operations.

+Elemts of DDD and TDD were provided.
+Some cases were described without implentation not to spend a lot of time.
+Some comments were left in places were 2+ solutions are possible and the response was not received from recruter.

+Integration tests were made for api and product repository (local MSSQL database is required) Unit tests were made for service which calculates an order (buy).

+The solution  was implemented by  Artem G.